gracelang/language/website/GraceDialects/logo.md

 <p></p>
 Run the code.
-The star looks as though it's staggering, doesn't it.
+The star looks as though it's standing rather uncomfortably on one leg!
-Can you modify the program so that the star is standing upright on two of its "legs"?
+Can you modify the program so that the star is standing upright on two of its legs?

 ## Defining Methods